Laguna Torca National Reserve: Llico Forest

-The second section of the National Reserve is Llico forest,(Bosque de Llico) an area which was forested with exotic species.
+The second section of the National Reserve is Llico forest, (Bosque de Llico) an area which was forested with exotic species.
 This area is accessed through a long wooden bridge in the middle of Llico, and is a couple of kilometers from the Laguna.
 The sheer size of these old trees is something that is seen very rarely in this area with the modern forestry industry geared up for quick growth and replanting.
 Walking through the park under the shade of these giants gives a glimpse of the older times.
-The trees were planted originally to stop the inland march of the sand dunes from the beach at Llico playa.
-It worked.
+The trees were originally planted to stop the inland march of the sand dunes from the beach at Llico playa.

 Cerrillos Island

 The third area of the National Reserve is Cerrillos Island, and is to be found 7 km south of the main reserve, in the southern section of Vichuquén Lake (es).
 The island is uninhabited, with a forested area of 2 ha.